Violet-Quinn/bootcamp/projects/projects_python/dataflow-framework/abstraction-level-5/README.md

 ## Task (abstraction-level-5)
 So far, your pipeline has processed all lines the same way — each line goes through the same sequence of processors.

 That works for uniform data, but real-world inputs are rarely that clean.

 In this level, you will build a general-purpose DAG-based processing engine where each line can take a different path through the system based on its content or tags.
 This is a major abstraction step — you’re no longer just transforming lines, you're building a flexible routing system.

- What You’re Building
+Desired Flow
+1. All lines go through a trim processor.
+2. Each line is tagged by tag_error or tag_warn (adds routing info).
+    * A generic splitter sends lines to different branches:
+    * errors → count and archive
+    * warnings → tally
+    * general → format and print
+Now you need a system where:
+* Processors can tag their output
+* The engine routes based on tags
+* You define all routing behavior in a config file

 A general DAG-based processing engine where:
-- Each processor is a node
+* Each processor is a node
-- Processors yield tagged lines (e.g., ("errors", line))
+* Processors yield tagged lines (e.g., ("errors", line))
-- The engine uses routing rules to send lines to the right downstream node(s)
+* The engine uses routing rules to send lines to the right downstream node(s)
-- You can define multiple paths in one config
+* You can define multiple paths in one config

-___
+---

 ## Solution
-The pipeline is a Directed Acyclic Graph (DAG) of processing nodes (called processors).
-Each node processes input lines and yields output lines tagged with labels (tags).
-These tags determine how lines flow to downstream nodes according to routing rules defined in the YAML config.

-Flow of the pipeline
+Execution Flow
-1. Configuration (pipeline.yaml)
-    - Defines nodes by name.
+1. CLI Input: The command-line interface accepts:
+    * Input file path
+    * Output path (optional)
+    * DAG pipeline config YAML path
+    * Start node name (entry point in DAG)
+2. Reading Input Lines: Lines from the input file are read one-by-one and initially tagged with None (or a default tag).
+3. Loading DAG Pipeline:
+    * The YAML config is parsed.
-    - Each node specifies a processor function (like snake_case converter or uppercase converter).
+    * Each node defines a processor by its dotted import path.
-    - Each node defines routing rules: for each tag, which downstream nodes receive that output.
-2. Initialization
-- Your code reads this YAML config.
-- For each node:
-        - Dynamically imports the processor function.
-        - Creates a PipelineNode object for the node.
-- Sets up downstream routing based on tags.
-3. Identifying entry points
-- Nodes with no incoming edges are marked as entry points.
-- These entry points get the initial raw input lines.
+    * Processors are dynamically imported and instantiated.
+    * Routes map tags emitted by one node to downstream node names.
+4. DAG Engine Initialization: The DAGEngine is instantiated with the processors dictionary and the routing rules dictionary.
-4. Processing runs
+5. Processing Start:
-- Maintains a queue of input lines for each node.
-- Seeds input lines to entry nodes.
+    * The engine begins with the start node.
+    * Lines tagged with None are passed to the start node's processor.
+6. Iterative Processing:
+    * The engine maintains a queue of (current_node, lines) tuples to process.
-- For each node with queued input lines:
+    * For each dequeued node, its processor is called with the input tagged lines.
-    - Feeds input lines (an iterator) to the node's processor function.
-    - The processor yields (tag, line) pairs.
+    * The processor yields tagged output lines (tag, line).
-    - Looks up routing rules for the tag.
-    - Routes the output line to all downstream nodes configured for that tag.
+7. Routing of Output Lines:
+    * For each output tagged line, the routing dictionary is consulted.
+    * Lines are assigned to one or more downstream nodes based on their tag.
-    - If no downstream node for the tag, line is collected as final output.
+    * If a tag doesn’t map downstream, the line is considered terminal output.
-- This loop continues until no node has queued lines to process.
-5. Yielding final output
-- All lines that reach a tag with no downstream nodes are yielded as pipeline final output.
+    * Downstream nodes and their input lines are queued for further processing.
+8. Completion:
+    * When the queue is empty, the accumulated terminal output lines are returned.
+    * The CLI writes these lines to a file or prints to stdout.

+Run:
+uv run main.py --input test_input.txt --config pipeline.yaml --start-node joiner